Mahin678/creative-agency-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Creative Agency a Service Management web application
+# Creative Agency a Service Management Web Application

 ## Features

 Creative Agency is Fully Responsive web app.This site have admin and user panel.Firebase detect who is admin or user.
-### user can :
+### User can :
   -  purchase a specific service order
   -  give feedback about the service .
   -  see ,his purchased order.